 For those without a music collection, the unit supports a range of streaming services.
-TIDAL, Beatport LINK, Beatsource LINK, SoundCloud Go+, and Dropbox.
-This is a great option for new DJs.
+TIDAL, Beatport LINK, Beatsource LINK, SoundCloud Go+, Dropbox, and Amazon Music.
+This opens up a staggering amount of music for you to experiment with and is a great option for new DJs without an existing music collection.
 It is even handy for experienced DJs that want to test out tracks before committing to buying them.

 Build Quality & Design

-The Mixstream Pro continues the same look as other recently released controllers from Numark.
-The now-iconic black and red styling are on full display.
+The Mixstream Pro+ continues the same look as other recently released controllers from Numark.
+The now-iconic black and red styling is on full display.